wtadler/attitudes-and-the-court/project_proposal.md

 # Data sets

 We will use two main data sets for our analyses.
-The first is the General Social Survey, which records the social and political attitudes as well as demographic information for a representative sample of Americans since 1972.
+The first is the US General Social Survey (GSS), which records the social and political attitudes as well as demographic information for a representative sample of 57,061 Americans since 1972.
+The GSS has about 5,000 questions, though much of the data is missing.
 The second is a data set of US circuit court decisions for 6,500 cases.
 These cases are coded by topic (capital punishment, criminal appeals, etc.), and by the proportion of the three-court panel that voted in the more liberal or more conservative